-- 4.1 The EC procedure allows you to request: - a) A deadline extension where you are unable to submit an assessment considered as coursework by the original submission date; or - b) A deferral where you are unable to take the assessment and are asking to take it at the next available opportunity; or - c) Impaired performance where the extenuating circumstances you have may have impaired your performance in a completed assessment and this is taken into consideration. - 4.2 A successful claim for ECs cannot change any individual grade you receive for an item of assessment.
-However, it may influence the overall decision taken by the Progression and Award Board (PAB) when it considers your academic progression or awards your qualification.
+- 4.1 The EC procedure allows you to request: - a) A deadline extension where you are unable to submit an assessment considered as coursework by the original submission date; or - b) A deferral where you are unable to take the assessment and are asking to take it at the next available opportunity; or

-- 4.3 Extenuating Circumstances Panels are responsible for the consideration of extenuating circumstances claims, acting under the delegated authority of the relevant Progression and Award Board. - 4.4 We will respect the confidential nature of the information that you provide in support of a claim for ECs in compliance with relevant data protection legislation.
+- c) Impaired performance where the extenuating circumstances you have may have impaired your performance in a completed assessment and this is taken into consideration. - 4.2 A successful claim for ECs cannot change any individual grade you receive for an item of assessment.
+However, it may influence the overall decision taken by the Progression and Award Board (PAB) when it considers your academic progression or awards your qualification. - 4.3 Extenuating Circumstances Panels are responsible for the consideration of extenuating circumstances claims, acting under the delegated authority of the relevant Progression and Award Board. - 4.4 We will respect the confidential nature of the information that you provide in support of a claim for ECs in compliance with relevant data protection legislation.
 Confidential information will be shared as necessary with university staff involved in considering the claim.
 We may also share your details with relevant University support services such as Counselling or Disability Support where the nature of your claim or the number of claims you have submitted suggests that additional support may be benefit your wellbeing. - 4.5 All timescales referred to in this document are measured in 'calendar days' which means every day of the week including Saturdays and Sundays, except for university closures days such as public holidays and Christmas closures.
-Full details of term dates and university closures days can be found here Term Dates.
+Full details of term dates and university closures days can be found here Term Dates. - 4.6 We understand that can it be uncomfortable to tell us about your circumstances and acknowledge that disclosing the details of some circumstances can be difficult.
+However, despite any discomfort you might feel, if you don't disclose your circumstances at a time when you could have done so, we might not be able to take them into account at a later date.

-5. OUTCOMES
+5. EC CLAIM CATEGORIES

-- 5.1 You must specify which one of the following outcomes you are seeking when you submit your claim: - An extension request of 14 calendar days from the original deadline you will submit the work and only require additional time to do so.
-Extensions can only be granted for assessments considered as coursework, they do not apply to examinations, time constrained assignments or practical assessments; or - A deferral request you will not submit the work or take the time constrained assessment and are requesting to take it at the next opportunity determined by the Progression and Award Board; or - iii) That your impaired performance is considered you have submitted the work on time without an extension or sat the exam but feel the work does not demonstrate your true abilities.
+- 5.1 There are three different types of EC claim.
+Each has a different purpose, and it's important you choose the right one for your situation.
+You must specify which one of the following outcomes you are seeking when you submit your claim: - (i) An extension request of 14 calendar days from the original deadline you will submit the work and only require additional time to do so.
+Extensions can only be granted for assessments considered as coursework, they do not apply to examinations, time constrained assignments or practical assessments; or - (ii) A deferral request you will not submit the work or take the time constrained assessment and are requesting to take it at the next opportunity determined by the Progression and Award Board; or